swissspidy/performant-translations/readme.txt

 While the plugin is mostly considered to be a beta testing plugin, it has been tested and established to a degree where it should be okay to use in production.
 Still, as with every plugin, you are doing so at your own risk.

+= Has this plugin been tested with other multilingual plugins? =

+Yes.
+This plugin has been tested with common multilingual plugins, such as WPML, Weglot, TranslatePress, and Polylang.
+If you still encounter issues, please let us know.

 = Do I need to do anything special to enable this plugin? =

-No. Once the plugin is activated, it just works.
+No. Once the plugin is activated, it just works, and you should see speed improvements right away.
 If you run into issues, please open a new support topic.

 = Can I safely remove this plugin after installation? =